 The church was also faced with pricey repairs.
 Waterproofing the outside of the building alone costing the archdiocese $1 million, he said.

 "The parish could no longer afford to maintain itself," he said.

 Sacred Heart was shut down last July.
 Remaining parishioners were invited to go to Saint Joseph's Church in East Orange.

 Assemblyman Joseph Cryan, whose family were members of the church for 50 years, said he has fond memories of Sacred Heart.
 He served as altar boy there and went to the school on the grounds of the church.

 "There's a sadness every time I drive by there," he said about the empty church.

-Cryan's brother, Jimmy, ran into some controversy when officials from the archdiocese objected at the placement of a Saint Patrick statue at Cryan's Beef and Ale House.
-The statue, originally from Sacred Heart, was given to the Cryan family after the church had closed.
+Cryan's brother, Jimmy, ran into some controversy when officials from the archdiocese objected at the placement of a The statue, originally from Sacred Heart, was given to the Cryan family after the church had closed.
 It has since been moved to Gates of Heaven cemetery.